danny2p/pantheon-wp-ap/wp-content/plugins/wpforms-lite/readme.txt

 Syed Balkhi

 == Changelog ==

+= 1.7.7.2 =
+- Added: There is a new filter `wpforms_builder_panel_sidebar_section_classes` to change builder panel sidebar section classes.
+- Changed: Updated DOMPurify library to 2.4.0.
+- Fixed: Placeholder text in the Dropdown field was cut off in the Form Builder.
+- Fixed: The Form Builder had an inconsistent text strings escaping.
+- Fixed: The information about "no form templates to display" did not disappear when a category was changed.

 = 1.7.7.1 =
 - Fixed: Very long field labels were not wrapped and were breaking mid-word.